stassa/wh40ksim/README.md

 ```

 This will create a new directory called wh40ksim in the location where you run
 the command from.
-You probably know all this already.
+You're reading this on github, so you probably know all about
+cloning repositories already.

 Prolog is an interpreted language so you don't have to worry about building the
 project, or anything like that.
 Once you have the sources, if you're on a